realA10001986/Time-Circuits-Display/README.md

 ## Time travel

-To travel through time, hold "0" for 2 seconds.
+To travel through time, hold "0" for 2 seconds (or use an [external trigger](#external-time-travel-trigger)).
 The *destination time*, as shown in the red display, will be your new *present time*, the old *present time* will be the *last time departed*.
 The new *present time* will continue to run like a normal clock.

-Before holding "0", you can also first quickly set a new destination time by entering a date on the keypad: mmddyyyy, mmddyyyyhhMM or hhMM, then press ENTER.
+Before triggering the time travel, you can also first quickly set a new destination time by entering a date on the keypad: mmddyyyy, mmddyyyyhhMM or hhMM, then press ENTER.
 While typing, there is no visual feedback, but the date is then shown on the *destination time* display after pressing ENTER.

 To travel back to actual present time, hold "9" for 2 seconds.